parlough/site-www/src/_tutorials/server/fetch-data.md

 the decoded JSON into your `PackageVersion` object.

 Convert the decoded JSON
-by manually writing writing a `fromJson` method matching the earlier JSON format:
+by manually writing a `fromJson` method matching the earlier JSON format:

 ```dart